 For sea birds, Tanzania's coastline offers a magnificent choice of stunning locations.
 Amongst others we recommend Sadaani National Park.
 Here the African bush meets the stunning white sandy beaches of the Indian Ocean.
 Boat safaris on the Wami River are excellent for birding, while a walking safari that takes you out onto the beaches will bring you close to the sea birds.

 We provide safaris for experienced enthusiast and amateurs alike to some of the most remote areas in Tanzania.
 Our guides are expert birders and we provide field guidebooks and check lists on request.
-There are also some well known professional ornithologists in Tanzania, who can be requested to join you as a guide on your safari.
-Please Contact us for further details.
+There are also some well known professional ornithologists in Tanzania, who can be requested to join you as a guide.